content

 Dust transactions

-Inflates conversions without value
+Inflates conversions without revenue

 Incentive farming

-Produces temporary TVL that exits quickly
+Produces temporary volume and TVL that exits quickly

 Connect-focused reporting